jselsing/NOT_reduction/README.md

 # NOT_reduction
-Automated imaging reduction for NOT/ALFOSC
+Automated imaging reduction for NOT imaging